BrewDawg/Tiraggo.EF/README.md

 string edxmFileName = @"MyModel.edmx";
 ```

-Once you see which templates generates your code you can remove the other if you like.
+Once you see which template generates your code you can remove the other if you like.

 You can tell what version your EDMX files are by looking at them in XML format, the version is right at the top: